infosoftas/info-subscription-doc/source/general/auth.rst

 * Token URL: at |tokenUrl|
 * Grant Type: Typically ``client_credentials`` but any of the common grant types works.
 Contact support for specific grant types.
 * Audience: |auth0audience|

+Remember to re-use the token untill it expires.

 Authorization in detail
 =======================